Microservices-Demo-Projects/logging-and-distributed-tracing/README.md

 # logging-and-distributed-tracing

-This is a proof of concept project demonstrating logging with traceIds and spanIds across SpringBoot microservices and integrating it with Jaeger for visualization and analysis.
+This is a proof of concept project demonstrating logging of traceIds and spanIds across SpringBoot microservices and integrating it with Jaeger for visualization and analysis.
 All the applications are deployed using Docker and Kubernetes(Service Mesh).

 # High-Level Design